lethargilistic/publishers-weekly-archive/README.md

 # publishers-weekly-archive
-Scripts for scraping PDFs off the Publishers Weekly archive site.
+Scripts for scraping PDFs off the *Publishers Weekly* archive site.

+Requirements: Python 3.7+, [requests](https://2.python-requests.org/en/master/), [PyPDF2](https://pythonhosted.org/PyPDF2/).
+(Python 3.6 should also work because the most advanced feature is f-strings.)

 They use global variables for configuration.